PatchRhythm/Basic-Space-Game/README.md

 Basic instructions on how to run the game:

 This is a simple Java JAR (compressed archive).
-Any system that has Java installed can run a program coded in java without any special software.
+Any system that has Java installed can run a program coded in Java without any special software.
 You should be able to just click or right click->open with->Oracle Java 8.

 The game right now, destroys enemies but having the player collide with them directly using the arrow controlled player object, which in this case is a ship.
 I'm in the process of adding projectiles.